 - Contact director Dr. Arlene Stecenko for more information to plan for a specific project

-The prioritization for distribution of samples from the Emory+Children’s CF Discovery Core is as follows:
+The prioritization for distribution of samples from the CF-BR is as follows:

 - First priority: Emory+Children’s core CF research team.

-- Second priority: Investigators using these samples for NIH funded projects.
+- Second priority: Investigators using these samples for NIH and CFF funded projects.

-- Third priority: Investigators using these samples to generate preliminary data for NIH grant proposals.
+- Third priority: Investigators using these samples to generate preliminary data for NIH and CFF grant proposals.

 - Fourth priority: Investigators outside of Atlanta, except in cases of established collaborations.